 The reality is that the court system is stressed and the court has had to make procedural changes in order to manage its incredible caseload.
 However, there are alternative dispute resolutions available to help you resolve these issues outside of the formal court process.
-Our family lawyers in Calgary are highly trained in alternative dispute resolution methods. including mediation, arbitration, negotiation, and parenting coordination.
+Our family lawyers in Calgary are highly trained in alternative dispute resolution methods including mediation, arbitration, negotiation, and parenting coordination.

 How Evolving Court Procedures Impact Families

 Unfortunately, people involved in divorce-related litigation are faced with an access to justice issue.
 This means that there can be a significant time gap between when a party formally applies for the courts assistance to have a dispute heard and the time that issue is actually heard in court.
-There can even be a 2-3 week delay to get into morning chambers, which is intended for relatively straightforward or brief disputes.
+There can even be a timely delay to get into morning chambers, which is intended for relatively straightforward or brief disputes.

 The court is doing its best to accommodate people, but the reality is, litigation is extremely time-consuming.
 The notable exception to people having to wait is for those who are faced with safety issues.
-If someone is facing a domestic violence situation and needs protection. they can always apply for an emergency protection order and those applications are certainly being heard in a very timely manner.
+If someone is facing a domestic violence situation and needs protection they can always apply for an emergency protection order and those applications are certainly being heard in a very timely manner.